Bar Application Process Overview

 For students seeking admission to the Florida Bar, your first step should be to create an account online.
 Upon completion of your student registration, the Florida Bar will initiate a thorough investigation into your character and fitness to practice law.

-This information is provided as a courtesy and should be used as general guidance, but each student should complete their own research of the application requirements, deadlines, and other information related to the bar of their choice.
+This information is provided as a courtesy and should be used as general guidance, but each student should complete their own research on the application requirements, deadlines, and other information related to the bar of their choice.

 • Comply with New York's distance education and degree limits